AGOberprieler/GinJinn2/docs/example_applications.rst

 Sliding-window cropping
 ^^^^^^^^^^^^^^^^^^^^^^^

-We will now apply :ref:`Sliding-Window Cropping <4-toolbox_sw_cropping>` to be able to detect the small insects fixed on relatively large glue traps.
+We will now apply :ref:`Sliding-Window Cropping <toolbox_sw_cropping>` to be able to detect the small insects fixed on relatively large glue traps.
 The following command will split the original images into sliding windows of 1024x1024 pixels in size (:code:`-s 1024`) with an overlap of 256 pixels (:code:`-p 256`) between neighboring sliding windows.
 Annotations that are incomplete after the splitting, i.e. "cut-off" polygons, will be excluded (:code:`-c`).